jacques/plutus-mobile-app-api-docs/source/includes/_p2ppayments.md

 who has an account on the platform from one onnet account to another onnet account.

+The process works simiarily to:

+ * Recipient:
+    - Request P2P Payment
+    - Enter the reference for own transaction history
+    - Enter an amount
+ * Payer:
+    - Enter the reference for own account transaction history

 ## Perform a P2P Payment

 ```shell